Simple unbalanced optimal transport: A ``large" extension for UOT

 \subsection{The ``large" group, metric, and the geodesic equations}

-A more ``classical" approach to an unbalanced optimal transport involves the following large semidirect extension of the group $\Diff$ of all diffeomorphisms of a manifold by means of the space of smooth functions, see e.g. \cite[\S 3.2.2]{vialard2017diffeomorphisms}.
-Namely, the semi-direct product $G=\Diff\ltimes C^\infty_+(M)$ acts on $\Vol$ by $(\varphi, \lambda )\cdot \varrho = \varphi_*(\lambda\varrho)$, i.e. diffeomorphisms act on densities by changes of coordinates, while functions adjust the obtained density pointwise.
+A more ``classical'' approach to unbalanced optimal transport involves the following large semi-direct extension of the group $\Diff$ of all diffeomorphisms of a manifold by means of the space of smooth functions, see, e.g., \cite[\S 3.2.2]{vialard2017diffeomorphisms}.
+Namely, the semi-direct product $G=\Diff\ltimes C^\infty_+(M)$ acts on $\Vol$ by $(\varphi, \lambda )\cdot \varrho = \varphi_*(\lambda\varrho)$, i.e., diffeomorphisms act on densities by changes of coordinates, while functions adjust the obtained density point-wise.
 Let $\mu\in\Vol$ denote the reference volume form.
 Then we get a projection $\Pi\colon G\to \Vol$ by the action on $\mu$.

 \begin{lemma} The vertical bundle is given by

 where $\varrho = \varphi_*(\lambda\mu)$. \end{lemma}

 \begin{proof} A curve $(\varphi(t),\lambda(t))$ belongs to the fiber of $\varrho\in\Vol$ iff $\varphi(t)_*(\lambda(t)\mu) = \varrho$ for all $t$.
 Equivalently,